 Factors contributing to the burden of neurotrauma in Indigenous populations fell into three themes:

-- challenges within the health care system leading to a lower standard of care received by Indigenous people.
+3. Challenges within the health care system leading to a lower standard of care received by Indigenous people.

 Specific factors found to increase the risk of neurotrauma among Indigenous peoples included unsafe housing, workplace and road conditions, community violence, and inadequate education on brain and spinal cord injuries.
 Factors that increased the burden of neurotrauma included barriers to receiving patient-centered care and limited access to rehabilitation services and assistive devices such as wheelchairs.

 The researchers next explored strategies to address neurotrauma in Indigenous communities.
-Proposed strategies included changes to the health care system, such as increasing access to translators, increasing education for health care workers so they can provide culturally sensitive care, incorporating traditional healing approaches and increasing the supports available to patients once they leave the hospital.
-There was also an emphasis on increasing funding to reduce costs of transportation to receive medical care and to enable elders and traditional healers to travel with families during the treatment process to provide spiritual guidance.
+Proposed strategies included changes to the health care system, such as increasing access to translators, increasing education for health care workers so that they can provide culturally sensitive care, incorporating traditional healing approaches and increasing the supports available to patients once they leave the hospital.
+There was also an emphasis on increasing funding to reduce the costs of transportation to receive medical care and to enable elders and traditional healers to travel with families during the treatment process to provide spiritual guidance.

 The evidence generated from this study will help health care workers and the government develop strategies to prevent and manage neurotrauma in Indigenous populations.